-- 6) Place the end of the measuring tape at Stake #1, and follow the edge of the building wall as you measure out 13 ft 8 in to create the first long-side of the garden.
-Place Stake #2 in the ground next to the wall to mark the second back corner.
-Pull the 14 ft long piece of twine from Stake #1 to Stake #2, and tie the end of it to Stake #2 to create a straight line. - 7) Place the end of the measuring tape at Stake #1 again, and then follow the edge of the speed square as you measure out 3 ft 8 in from the wall.
+- 6) Place the end of the measuring tape at Stake #1, and follow the edge of the speed square as you measure out 13 ft 8 in to create the first long-side of the garden.
+Place Stake #2 in the ground to mark the second corner.
+Make sure that the measuring tape stays straight and follows the outer edge of the speed square, so that the first corner forms a 90-degree angle.
+Pull the 14 ft long piece of twine from Stake #1 to Stake #2, and tie the end of it to Stake #2 to create a straight line. - 7) Place the end of the measuring tape at Stake #1 again, and then follow the opposite edge of the speed square as you measure out 4 ft 8 in.
 Place Stake #3 in the ground to create the first short-side of the garden.
-Make sure that the measuring tape stays straight and follows the outer edge of the speed square, so that the inside of the first corner forms a 90-degree angle.
-Pull the 4 ft long piece of twine from Stake #1 to Stake #3, and tie the end of it to Stake #3 to create a straight line. - 8) Next place the speed square on the ground against the wall by Stake #2 to determine the 90-degree angle needed for the inside of the back right corner of your garden. - 9) Place the end of the measuring tape at the second stake, and follow the opposite edge of the speed square as you measure out 3 ft 8 in.
+Make sure that the measuring tape stays straight and follows the outer edge of the speed square, so that the first corner continues to form a 90-degree angle.
+Pull the 5 ft long piece of twine from Stake #1 to Stake #3, and tie the end of it to Stake #3 to create a straight line. - Next place the speed square on the ground by Stake #2 to determine the 90-degree angle needed for the inside of the second corner of your garden. - 9) Place the end of the measuring tape at Stake #2, and follow the opposite edge of the speed square as you measure out 4 ft 8 in.
 Place Stake #4 in the ground to mark the third corner.
 Make sure that the measuring tape stays straight, so that the second corner continues to form a 90-degree angle.
-Pull the 4 ft long piece of twine from Stake #2 to

-Stake #4, and tie the end of it to Stake #4 to create a straight line.
+Pull the 5 ft long piece of twine from Stake #2 to Stake #4, and tie the end of it to Stake #4 to create a straight line.

-11) Lastly spray paint straight lines along the ground following the OUTSIDE of the garden perimeter that was created by the twine.
+- 10) Next, tie one end of the remaining 14 ft piece of twine to Stake #4 and the other end to Stake #3.
+This should create 90-degree angles in the third and fourth corners, and you can use your speed square to confirm this. - 11) Lastly spray paint straight lines along the ground following the OUTSIDE of the garden perimeter that was created by the twine.
 (See diagram on page 3)